powsybl/powsybl-network-viewer/README.md

 ##### Prepare next version
 -   Update to the next version in both packages (example `3.3.0-dev.0`):
-    `npm --workspaces --include-workspace-root 3.3.0-dev.0`
+    `npm --workspaces --include-workspace-root --no-git-tag-version version 3.3.0-dev.0`
--   Update the package-lock.json:
-`npm install --workspaces --include-workspace-root`
--   Commit the package.json and package-lock.json files, push to a branch, make a PR, have it reviewed and squash & merge to main with commit message `Bump to v3.3.0-dev.0`
+-   Commit the package.json and package-lock.json files, push to a branch, make a PR, have it reviewed and merge to main  with title `Bump to 3.3.0-dev.0`.

 ### Notes :